What’s causing your lower back pain? 3 common causes

 Three main causes of lower back pain

 Back pain can be very troubling.
 It is often mysterious, showing up without any traumatic incident, and fluctuating unpredictably.
-Fortunately, most back pain is not serious and can heal without major intervention such as injections or surgery.
-In this post, I will list the 3 main causes of back pain to help you predict what kind you have, and then shift focus to concentrating on the first, and most common diagnosis, Disc Herniation with Sciatica.
+Fortunately, most back pain is not serious and can heal without major interventions such as injections or surgery.
+Once you know the 3 biggest causes of back pain, you can take steps to address it.
+Our doctors of physical therapy have helped hundreds of patients to return to normal activities without back pain.

 Back pain typically has 3 causes:

 - Disc Herniation, or disc bulge.
 Referred to by non-medical professionals as “slipped disc”

 - SI Joint Dysfunction, or problems in the pelvis

 All three of these causes are important to define and understand when trying to determine your specific problem because they can all look a little bit like each other.